rxcomm/unmessage-client/README.md

 box of the Start Peer window and click ```Start```.
 After the first time you run unmessage, you can simply execute the command ```unmessage``` at the bash prompt to return to your previous configuration.

+### unMessage develop branch (includes audio chat)

+The develop branch of unMessage has experimental audio chat support.
+The docker image rxcomm/unmessage-client-audio has the develop branch of unMessage installed.
+Audio chats are started and stopped with the ```/untalk``` command.

+In order to get this to work, you need to configure your host pulseaudio so that the docker container can access it.
+You do this by running the [dockerpulse.sh](util/dockerpulse.sh) script.
+This will authenticate the docker container so that it can use the host's pulseaudio.
+Then start the rxcomm/unmessage-client-audio container using the [audio.sh](util/audio.sh) script.
+The output of the dockerpulse.sh script gives you all of the required parameters for the audio.sh script.

+Once you've started the container with the audio.sh script, run unmessage as usual, and you will find the ```/untalk``` and ```/untalk-devices``` commands available.

 ### axotor